 A delimiter statement consists of the characters /\ or the two characters specified in a DLM parameter in columns 1 and 2 and one field: comments.

 Do not continue a delimiter statement.

-The comments field follows the delimiter characters after at least one intervening blank.
-Code any comments in columns 4 through 80.
+The comments field follows the delimiter characters.

+For JES2, code any comments in columns 4 through 80.
+(A blank must follow the delimiter characters.)